HIST3011 Vikings, Crusaders, and Mongols: Medieval Europe in Conflict

 - Level 3 elective

-- Students are able to (1) describe and assess the basic methodological issues characteristic of the discipline of History through the example of the Vikings; (2) identify and evaluate the methodological problems posed by the study of Scandinavian society and culture; (3) demonstrate a detailed understanding of Scandinavian society and culture in the period c.700 to 1200 by (a) describing how it operated (particularly in regard to self-identity and the writing of history, social and gender divisions, honour and law and religious beliefs); (b) by comparing Scandinavian and other early medieval societies; and (c) by analysing the impact of Scandinavian trading, raiding and colonisation; (4) analyse a range of different kinds of primary evidence for Viking history (e.g. textual, archaeological, artistic) using appropriate methodologies which demonstrate a high-level understanding of the genres in which early medieval Scandinavians represented their world; (5) relate their independent interpretations to complex historiographical debates about the impact of Scandinavian trading, raiding and colonisation; and (6) present advanced arguments in both written and oral assessments using the conventions of the historical discipline.
+- Students are able to (1) assess the basic methodological issues characteristic of the discipline of History through the examples of the Vikings, Crusades, and Mongols; (2) evaluate the methodological problems posed by the study of non-European cultures and societies in the Middle Ages; (3) demonstrate a detailed understanding of the contact and conflicts Europeans had with their neighbours during the period ca. 800 to 1300 by (a) describing early medieval Scandinavian culture and its contacts with Europe; (b) describing the four major Crusades and their impact on European society; (c) describing the attempts by the Mongols to conquer central Europe, and how this shaped European views of Asia in the Middle Ages.; (4) analyse a range of different kinds of primary evidence for the history of the Vikings, Crusaders, and Mongols in Europe (e.g. textual, archaeological, artistic), using appropriate methodologies which demonstrate a high-level understanding of the genres in which medieval Europeans represented their world in relation to the 'Other'; (5) relate their independent interpretations to complex historiographical debates about the impact of Scandinavian trading, raiding and colonisation; the Crusades in the Mediterranean; and European contact and conflict with Mongols in the east; and (6) present advanced arguments in both written and oral assessments using the conventions of the historical discipline.

-- Indicative assessments in this unit are as follows: (1) a primary source exercise; (2) a 3000-word research essay with critical bibliography; and (3) tutorial/workshop attendance and participation.
+- Indicative assessments in this unit are as follows: (1) primary source exercise; (2) essay; and (3) participation.
 Further information is available in the unit outline.